 Day 4: In class, students complete the remaining "Source Analysis" worksheets and use their notes to discuss these sources.
-Take some time to briefly discuss the two secondary source passages students will analyze next.
+Take some time to discuss briefly the two secondary source passages students will analyze next.

-Homework assignment: Student read these two secondary source passages.
+Homework assignment: Students read these two secondary source passages.